The Trusts Act 2019: What you need to know

 There are also now mandatory and default duties that are imposed on trustees.

-Mandatory Duties
+Mandatory duties

 Mandatory duties must be performed by the trustee and any attempt to exclude a mandatory duty will have no effect.
 Such mandatory duties include that a trustee: